prasidh-v/GDG1-Web-dev/README.md

-#Making a website managing clothing
+Making a website for managing clothing